StarRocks/starrocks/docs/en/loading/Loading_intro.md

 - When you load data from MySQL databases, we recommend that you create a [MySQL external table](../data_source/External_table.md#mysql-external-table) and then use [INSERT](../loading/InsertInto.md) to load the data.
 If you want to load data in real time, we recommend that you load the data by following the instructions provided in [Realtime synchronization from MySQL](../loading/Flink_cdc_load.md).

-- When you load data from other data sources such as Oracle, PostgreSQL, and SQL Server, we recommend that you create a [JDBC external table](../data_source/External_table.md#deprecated-external-table-for-a-jdbc-compatible-database) and then use [INSERT](../loading/InsertInto.md) to load the data.

 The following figure provides an overview of various data sources supported by StarRocks and the loading methods that you can use to load data from these data sources.

 ![Data loading sources](../assets/4.1-3.png)